All About Parks 3 Step Test »

 This head tilt-test was proposed by Alfred Bielschowsky and Hofmann in 1935 to differentiate between superior oblique palsy in one eye and superior rectus palsy in the other eye.
 However, the modified version which is commonly used today is developed by Marshall M. Parks.
 Parks 3 step test can be used to diagnose the paresis of any cyclovertically acting muscle.

 There are in total of eight cyclovertically acting muscles.
 Four of these muscles work as elevators and four works as depressors of the eyes.
-Among these extraocular muscles, superior oblique and inferior rectus are responsible for the depression of eyes.
+Among these extraocular muscles, the superior oblique and inferior rectus are responsible for the depression of eyes.
 Likewise, the inferior oblique and superior rectus elevate the eyes.

 At the beginning of the extraocular muscle palsy, there will be limitation in the field of action of the paretic muscle.
 The overaction in the field of the antagonistic muscle is noted shortly afterward.
 Due to the continuous overaction of the antagonistic muscle, there will be a contracture of the antagonist.
 As a result, there will be spread of the comitance i.e. the deviation will be equal in all fields of gaze.
 At this point, the diagnosis of cyclovertical palsy becomes impossible though the analysis of duction and version movement of the eye.
 And here comes the important role of the parks 3 step test.